ntropy-esa/biochar-systems-dev/content/en/modules/3-co-product-use/section-1.md

 ### **Biochemical & biomaterial**

-Similar to liquid biofuel production, pyrolysis can be condensed and upgraded for use as chemical or material.
+Similar to liquid biofuel production, pyrolysis oil can be condensed and upgraded for use as chemical or material.

 Examples of such pathways are rare today.
 - Do we have any example?